ViewRefer: Grasp the Multi-view Knowledge for 3D Visual Grounding with GPT and Prototype Guidance: Ablation Study

 \section{Ablation Study}

 To explore the effectiveness of each design in ViewRefer, we conduct extensive ablation study on Sr3D~\cite{achlioptas2020referit3d} dataset and evaluate the overall accuracy on 3D visual grounding.
 In Table~\ref{component}, we report the results of different combinations of proposed designs.
-In Table~\ref{proto_abla}, we explore the implementation of enhancements from multi-view prototypes.
+In Table~\ref{attn_view}, we explore the positions of inter-view attention and different view numbers.

 \paragraph{Effectiveness of Each Component.} Based on the baseline network, we conduct ablation studies by adding the designed modules one by one until the final structure of ViewRefer.
 In Table~\ref{component}, the first two rows in light gray are baselines with basic fusion modules as described in~\cite{huang2022multi}.
-As reported, the import of each major component benefits the object location separately, which shows the effectiveness of each design in ViewRefer.
+As reported, the import of each major component benefits the object location separately.

-\paragraph{Implementation of Multi-view Prototypes.} Additionally, we conduct ablation study on the implementation regarding the two enhancements of multi-view prototypes, i.e., aggregation in view-guided scoring, and combination of textual query features $F_q$.
-For the aggregation in view-guided scoring, we investigate different pooling operations to integrate features of all objects for a certain view.
-Meanwhile, we also evaluate two combination types of textual query features: only add the textual query features into the first global token that contains the whole sentence's feature (`Glo.'), or broadcast and add into each token simultaneously (`Each').
-As reported in Table~\ref{proto_abla}, `max pooling' with `global' combination performs the best, which is our default in all experiments.